woman scrolling on her cellphone trade secrets

 Trade secrets are formulas, designs, practices, processes, or patterns that are not widely known or cannot be reasonably ascertained.
 Trade secrets usually consist of information that confers some type of monetary benefit on the holder of the trade secret.
 Efforts are made to keep trade secrets private.
 Some examples of trade secrets are the formula of Coca-Cola and designs for manufacturing radio parts.

 Trade secrets can usually be protected without registration or other formalities.
 However, in order to be protected, the information must be secret, it must have commercial value, and the holder of the information must have taken steps to keep it private.
 Trade secret owners must take explicit steps to protect their trade secrets.
 In absence of reasonable steps to protect the trade secret, in case of involuntary disclosure, theft, or a challenge, a court may hold it not to be a secret at all and the owner may lose its right to the trade secret.
-If your business has a trade secret, you should also consider whether the secret can actually be patented.
-If it can be, you should consult with an attorney on whether it could be better protected by a patent.

 You should make sure that only a few people know about the secret and that they know it’s confidential.
 Use confidentiality agreements with both your employees and your business partners.
 In general, trade secrets are protected under state laws rather than federal laws.
 Most states have adopted the Uniform Trade Secrets Act, which protects trade secrets that have not been disclosed.